 A radio repeater is a specialized two-way radio designed to increase the communication range of a radio system.
 It receives signals on one frequency and transmits them at a higher power on another frequency simultaneously, acting as a "relay station" boosting the power of the signal when it re-transmits.
 Repeaters are usually placed in high locations such as mountain tops, the tops of buildings, or installed on towers, this is done to further increase their range.

 - Same Band Repeaters - Operate on one frequency band (i.e.VHF or UHF).
 Input and output frequencies may be different but they are on the same band.

 - Cross Band Repeaters - Also called X-Band Repeaters.
-Used to connect two radio systems that each use different bands (ex.
-UHF & VHF).|
+Used to connect radio systems that each use different bands (UHF, VHF, Airband).

-|• Combination Repeaters||All-in-one units that act as both a base station radio and repeater, some models include a built-in power supply.
+- Combination Repeaters - All-in-one units that act as both a base station radio and repeater, some models include a built-in power supply.